mmore500/waves/blog/_posts/aria-lanea-blog.md

 [insert his flowchart]

+In essence, we began with doing a high level overview of the code to make sure we understood what we would be testing, and then we created our own test suite.
+Afterwards, we would send our testing to Austin, who would come up with his own independent set of tests.
+He would compare his test suite with ours and give us feedback on what we missed.
+We would then go back and review our own tests with his advice in mind.
+We would then repeat that cycle until both Austin and ourselves were happy with the testing for the file, and then move to the next file.

 ### CATCH 2
 We used a testing framework called CATCH2 to test MABE2.
 BLURB, include link to github repo.